julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 Protection rituals were used alongside practical action, not instead of it.

 Not every heavy feeling is a curse.
-Sometimes it is exhaustion.
-Sometimes it is grief.
-Sometimes the window just needs to be opened.
+Sometimes it is exhaustion, grief, emotional overwhelm or something else completely.

 Good folk practitioners knew the difference.